craftercms/docs/source/system-administrators/social/admin/index.rst

 New Installation
 ^^^^^^^^^^^^^^^^

-You can follow the instructions for building a complete archive of Crafter CMS as described :ref:`here <installing-craftercms-from-built-archive>`, if you add the parameter ``-Pcrafter.social=true`` the archive will contain `crafter-social.war` and `crafter-social-admin.war`.
+You can follow the instructions for building a complete binary of Crafter CMS as described :ref:`here <installing-craftercms-from-built-binary>`, if you add the parameter ``-Pcrafter.social=true`` the binary will contain `crafter-social.war` and `crafter-social-admin.war`.

 ^^^^^^^^^^^^^^^^^^^^^
 Existing Installation